 This work is a complex body of knowledge both in terms of the crafts she employed to make it (china painting on porcelain, embroidery, etc.) as well as in the exhaustive research she did on some 3,000 women across history.
 Chicago spent more than five years in its creation and intended for this work to go on a national tour after its San Francisco debut.
 Instead, the piece received humiliating reviews, which caused her to place the work into storage.

-Born Judith Cohen in Chicago, she went by the name Judy Gerowitz in the 1960s, using the surname of her first husband, who died in 1963.
+Born Judith Cohen in Chicago, she went by the name Judy Gerowitz in the 1960s, using the surname of her first husband, who died in 1963 when she was 23 years old.
 She publicly announced her name change to ‘Chicago’ in 1970.
 A militant American feminist and lifelong advocate of women’s art, she left Chicago in 1957 and has been based in Los Angeles ever since.

 Chicago went to U.C.L.A. to study art but was unhappy with the earth tone color palette her instructor and classmates were using.
 She liked “ivory and turquoise and pink and lavender.
 They hated my colors – just hated them.”
 So this made her move away from color for a while.
 She experimented with color studies in dozens and dozens of drawings.
 Her book of colors is now in the Getty Research Institute.
 “I wanted to build a color vocabulary built on emotive associations.”

 Teaching at Fresno State College in 1970, she created a course of study for women called the Feminist Art Program (FAP).
 The next year she and the painter Miriam Shapiro relocated the program to California Institute of the Arts (CalArts).
 There they created Womanhouse, an institution for collaborations, installations, and performances in an abandoned house near the campus.